rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 ### Defensive Programming

-#### 403 Error
+#### Error Page

 - Defensive programming will be put in place to prevent non logged in users from forcing there way in by adding the correct URL.
-Instead a 403 error will appear.
+Instead an error page will appear.

 #### Modal